hectorplinio/katas/src/extractBookNames/README.md

 ### Explanation

-The function extractBookNameFromArray performs the following steps:
+The function extractBookNames performs the following steps:

 - Parameters: It takes an optional parameter inputParams which defaults to initialObject.
 - Reduce Method: It uses the reduce method on the inputParams array.